Tell me about the project

 2. What is a technical overview of the project

-The project exists to produce and distribute the open source societal specification standard for a global community-type society.
+The Auravana Project exists to develop, produce, distribute, and operate the open source societal specification standard for a global community-type society.
 Standard setting organizations are society’s means of sharing discoveries and integrating work for the purpose of developing, coordinating, revising, producing, and otherwise operating, socio-technical standards and specifications that are intended to address the needs of a group of affected adopters.
 And, in the case of this project, those affected are a global population humans.

 The Auravana Project [Consortium] exists to design, develop, and operate the global information system, of a particular type of society known as, community.
 The project’s primary goal is to bring into existence the information system (a.k.a., “aura”) for a community-type society.